 When packing, be mindful of which campus you’re heading to and the general weather conditions there.
 We have laundry facilities in each of our houses, so you’ll be able to wash your clothes while you’re here.

-When are physicians and medical staff on site at Newport Institute Locations?
+What do physicians and medical staff provide at Newport Institute locations?

-Residential programs have a physician on site during regular admission hours.
-Comprehensive physical examinations are conducted during the first few days of admission.
-All of our Newport Institute locations are staffed around the clock by experienced nurses.
-For urgent and emergency medical and psychiatric care needs, we refer residential patients to local resources, such as acute care hospitals, specialty physicians, and psychiatrists.
+Comprehensive assessments and examinations are conducted with our physicians and psychiatrists.
+Newport Institute locations are staffed by experienced nurses.
+For urgent and emergency medical and psychiatric care needs, we refer residential patients to local resources, such as acute care hospitals or specialty physicians and physicians.

 What if a patient needs psychiatric help?

-Psychiatrists are onsite at our residential programs and outpatient programs to assess clients’ mental health status and can provide psychiatric referral services such as medication management.
-Psychologists, licensed family therapists, experiential therapists, and social workers are also available at all residential locations to provide additional support.
+Our psychiatrists assess clients’ mental health status and can provide psychiatric referral services such as medication management.
+Psychologists, licensed family therapists, experiential therapists, and social workers are also available for residential locations to provide additional support.
 Our intake counselors gather mental health backgrounds during the assessment process, and with the permission of the client, discuss their needs with their outside mental healthcare provider.

 What kinds of disorders do you treat?